gretay-js/microbench/README.md

 ## Which dune version to use?

-Requries support for of c_flags and cxx_flags in profile definitions with env, see dune-workspace.
+Requries support for of c_flags in profile definitions with env, see dune-workspace.
 Added in https://github.com/ocaml/dune/pull/1700